(This post may contain affiliate links. Please read our disclosure policy for more information.)

 6. Wake Forest University

-There are almost always hidden gems found on a university campus, and the swings under canopies of trees is a shady, outdoor break for kids and adults.
+There are almost always hidden gems found on a university campus, and the swings under canopies of trees are a shady, outdoor break for kids and adults.
 Best of all, this is one of the free things to do with kids in Winston-Salem.

 One of our favorite places to explore is Wake Forest University, nestled in a wooded area.
 It’s a great place to get out of the sun for walking, biking, and swinging.